amitpande39/koofr-test-automation/README.md

 * Open the project in IntelliJ or similar editor
 * Perform `mvn clean install` from root (koofr) directory
 * Perform `mvn test` to execute tests

+# Improvements/Limitation
+* At the moment, default native window dialog does open with the document upload however the test does upload multiple documents and all the required assertions before log out.

+# Troubleshooting
+* if you are using MAC and get chromedriver related error then you need to give permission to access `ChromeDriver` from `System Preference` >> `Security & Privacy`  >> `Allow apps to download` and select "App store and identified developers"